-Rutabagas are pretty resilient, so a little damage to the root is nothing to worry about and can be cut out.
-Check for major soft spots on the root and if there are any, cut those out before storing.
-Remove the greens and store rutabaga at room temperature for up to 1 week, or refrigerated in a plastic bag or crisper drawer for up to 1 month.
-If you got your rutabaga at the grocery store it may be covered in a thin layer of wax to prevent it from losing moisture (this is also true with parsnips) in which case you will not need to wrap it in anything when storing it in your refrigerator.
+Rutabagas are pretty resilient, so a little damage to the root is just fine and can be cut off.
+Check for major soft spots on the root and cut any out before storing.
+Remove the greens and store rutabaga at room temperature for up to 1 week, or refrigerated in a plastic bag for up to 1 month.
 For longer-term storage, rutabagas (with the greens removed) can be packed in moist sand and kept in a cool (but not freezing) location, like a root cellar.

-Raw: slice or grate rutabaga and add it to salads, use it in slaws, or shave it for sandwiches.
-You can use it in a winter slaw with celeriac, daikon radish, and apple.
+Raw – slice or grate rutabaga and add it to salads, use it in slaws, or shave it for sandwiches.
+Use in a winter slaw with celeriac, daikon radish, and apple.

-Roasting: cut into 1-inch cubes or chunks, toss with melted butter or oil, season as desired, spread them out on a baking sheet in a single layer, and roast them at 425°F for 30-50 minutes.
-Make sure to check them at 30 minutes and then every 5-10 minutes after that until they are golden brown and tender.
+Roast – cut into 1-inch cubes or chunks, toss with melted butter or oil, season as desired, spread onto a baking sheet in a single layer, and roast at 425°F for 30-50 minutes.
+Check at 30 minutes and then every 5-10 minutes after that until they are golden brown and tender.

-Frying: cut into thin slices, and carefully deep fry in a pan of very hot vegetable oil until golden brown.
-Do not crowd pan while frying and fry them in batches if necessary.
+Fry – cut into thin slices, and carefully deep fry in a pan of very hot vegetable oil until golden brown.
+Do not crowd the pan while frying, and fry in batches if necessary.
 Drain on a paper towel, sprinkle with salt and pepper or the seasoning of choice, and serve.
 You can also cut rutabaga into fries and fry them as you would potatoes for “french fries.”

-Pureeing: boil rutabaga and then place in a food processor or blender with heavy cream of chicken stock.
+Puree – boil rutabaga and then place in a food processor or blender with heavy cream or chicken stock.
 Season as desired and puree until smooth.
 Rutabaga puree can be used in soups or frozen for later use.